alex-ion/Duplicate-file-finder-with-Python-and-MySQL/README.md

 The advantage of doing this, is that even if the script fails, the first time it is manually started, it knows at what point it should start the checks.

+The logic used to consider that 2 files are duplicated is:
+- those files (from different folders) have the same name and same size
+- those files have the same creation date and same size
+- those files have the same modify date and same size